divmgl/nwire/README.md

 ## Nested packages

-`nwire` will recursively look for packages that implement `fn` and `needs` which will allow you to perform dependency injection on nested objects.
+`nwire` will recursively look for packages that implement `fn` and `needs`.
 It will also inject packages from the parent scope.

 ```js
 // components/header.js